 Strawberry Cinnamon Rolls are a delicious and indulgent pastry that combines strawberries’ sweet and juicy flavor with the warm and comforting aroma of cinnamon and tangy cream cheese frosting -perfect for any occasion.

 While I’ve used frozen bread dough for these cinnamon rolls, refrigerated crescent roll dough could also be used like in this Mini Cinnamon Rolls recipe.
-And, of course, a homemade sweet dough would be the most delicious with just a little extra effort.
+And, of course, a homemade sweet dinner roll dough would be the most delicious with just a little extra effort.
 The cream cheese frosting with lemon juice helps to balance the sweetness in these treats, although homemade Cinnamon Cream Cheese Frosting would be just as delicious!

 If you love the warmth of cinnamon in your homemade treats, try my Pumpkin Cinnamon Rolls, Churro Toffee, and Cinnamon Toast Crunch Shot.
+Or for another absolutely delicious breakfast idea, try our strawberry scones.

 - Irresistibly sweet and tangy